Award-winning Composer

 (Select) Major Works:

-Hidden Thoughts I: Do I Matter?
+Hidden Thoughts: Do I Matter?
 (2017) is a festival piece based on the ‘hidden thoughts’ of women collected in an anonymous survey.
 More details

-Hidden Thoughts II: Return To Sender (2020) was premiered to great acclaim on Melbourne Digital Concert Hall in July 2020.
+Hidden Thoughts: Return To Sender (2020) was premiered to great acclaim on Melbourne Digital Concert Hall in July 2020.
 The piece uses text from returned letters of support and encouragement written by Australians to asylum seekers on Nauru that were never delivered and returned to sender.
 More details

 The Peasant Prince: A Symphonic Tale (2009), for narrator and orchestra, commissioned by Adelaide Symphony Orchestra.
 It tells the powerful story of Mao’s Last Dancer: Li Cunxin, with a TSO/ABC Classics recording.
 The Peasant Prince continues to be a popular work for family and education orchestral settings.
 More details